Employed or self-employed status for workers in France?

 NB.
 Amicable termination cannot replace an economic dismissal (which has a more advantageous unemployment benefit system and so cannot be bypassed).

 A worker from any EU country* can work freely in France, there are no specific authorisations or procedures to follow.

-The worker will only need to be registered with Social Security (which may take some time but will be retroactive to hiring date when effective) and to this end, will need to provide us with a permanent French mailing address.
+The worker will only need to be registered with Social Security (which may take some time but will be retroactive to hiring date when effective).

-*i.e. Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Roumania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.
+*i.e. Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Roumania, Slovakia, Slovenia, Spain, Sweden.